enzymefinance/protocol/README.md

     truffle migrate --network kovan
     ```

-## Contributing
+## Contribute

-As an open-source project we ❤️ any kind of community involvement.
+As an open-source project we welcome any kind of community involvement.
 Whether that is by contributing code, reporting issues or engaging in insightful discussions.

 ### Security Issues